delatbabel/admin/database/seeds/README.md

 # Resources

 This directory contains the views that are used by the Admin panel.

-Inside views are the base AdminLTE views.
-These will need to be expanded to include all of the functionality of the views in old-views.
-Eventually these views will need to be imported into the database using the service provider (see delatbabel/viewpages).
+This is the version of the views that can be imported into the database using one of the seeders from the delatbabel/viewpages package, if you are going to use database based views.

 ## views